-- 1. copy patches.red to the directory packages\support, - 2. run the script util\mkpckge support.
-This script compiles the patches file and builds a new binary.
+- 1. copy patches.red to the directory packages\support, - 2. run the script util\remake.
+This script compiles the patches file.
+Alternatively (and easier) you can double click the REMAKE icon in the REDUCE 3.8 group. - 3. run the script util\mkreduce in order to build a new binary (or doubleclick the MKRE-DUCE icon in the REDUCE 3.8 group).